 In addition, the lawsuit alleges that at the time that the truck in question was designed, manufactured, and marketed, there were safer alternative designs available, including designs that would have increased the stability of the truck and chassis, prevented the truck from rolling over, increased the structurally integrity of the cab, allowed for the installation of roll over protection systems, and utilized better and stronger materials in the construction of the truck cab.

 If you believe you may have claim due a truck accident or a defective product or accident that was someone else’s fault, please contact the lawyers at Heygood, Orr & Pearson for a free legal consultation.
-You can reach us by calling toll-free at 1-877-446-9001, or by filling out the free case evaluation form located on this page.
+You can reach us by calling toll-free at 1-877-446-9001, or by filling out our free case evaluation form.